UCSF-DataSci/09-second-exam-hcheng25/README.md

 - Performed a multiple linear regression to determine average change in `walking_speed` per unit of `age` and average change in `walking_speed` by category of `education_level`
     - P>|t| values for all coefficients were less than 0.001, indicating the existence of a statistically signficant effect of `age` and `education_level` on `walking_speed`
 - Summary statistics for `visit_cost` were printed for both the overall data and for each type of `insurance`
-- Crude R2 value was found for the linear regression model predicting `walking_speed` based on `age`, and adjusted R2 value was found using the multiple linear regression model predicting `walking_speed` based on both `age` and `education_level`
+- Crude `age` coefficient was found for the linear regression model predicting `walking_speed` based on `age`, and adjusted `age` coeffcient was found using the multiple linear regression model predicting `walking_speed` based on both `age` and `education_level`
-    - Comparing the difference in the crude and adjusted R2 values suggested that there is a significant confounding effecting by `education_level` on the relationship between `age` and `walking_speed`
+    - Comparing the difference in the crude and adjusted R2 values suggested that there is no confounding effecting by `education_level` on the relationship between `age` and `walking_speed`
 - Interaction effects by `education_level` on the relationship between `walking_speed` and `age` were found by using a linear regression model with the formula `walking_speed~age*education_level`
     - The P>|t| values for the coefficient of `age:education_level[T.Graduate]` suggests there is some interaction effect on `age` and `walking_speed` at some categorical levels of `education_level`
 - Results of `stats_analysis.py` was output to the text file `stats_analysis_result.txt`